 Often, unexpected elements become important symbols while I’m painting while preconceived ideas just disappear.
 But for all of my thoughts and the different meanings I discover while I’m painting, just as in the best of dreams, I know I’ve done my best work when my painting’s final message is a mystery to me.

 Although I still can’t find an acceptable label or description for myself, I do have a good idea of what I want my work to be.
-I want it to be like a living moment, with a past, a present and a future that moves on unresolved saying something indistinct.
-Rather than trying to paint reality just the way it looks or painting my impression of it, I would like my paintings to say something of it’s essence.
+I have no interest in painting a “charming frozen moment,” I want each painting to be like a living moment, with a past, a present, and a future that moves on unresolved, saying something indistinct.
+Rather than trying to paint reality just the way it looks or painting my impression of it, I would like my paintings to say something of its essence.
 I would like my work to haunt.